 : Notice is hereby given that the Cascade Township Downtown Development Authority (DDA)

-will hold an Informational Meeting on Tuesday, October 20, 2020.
+will hold an Informational Meeting on Tuesday, February 16, 2021.
 This informational meeting will begin immediately after the conclusion of the regularly scheduled DDA Board meeting, which begins at 5:30 p.m.
-This meeting will be to share goals and direction of the authority and discuss future plans in the DDA district.
+This meeting will be to share projects completed over the last year and discuss future plans in the DDA district.

-This meeting may be held remotely, in compliance with Governor’s Executive Order (EO) 2020-48 (or any superseding EO), in order to help slow the spread of Covid-19.
+This meeting may be held remotely in order to help slow the spread of Covid-19.
+Please check the Township website (www.cascadetwp.com) prior to the meeting for additional details.

 The DDA Board has posted their meeting schedule

 The DDA Board has posted their meeting agendas, minutes and packets

 in the Reference Desk section of the website.

 The Cascade Charter Township Downtown Development Authority was created in June 1993 and is designed as the primary mechanism for the implementation of a broad range of improvement projects along 28th Street and into the Village area.
 In March 2003, the boundaries of the DDA district were expanded to include 28th Street, west of the I-96 interchange and in 2004 they were again expanded to include Centennial Business Park.
 To view the boundaries of the DDA District, click here to view the DDA Map